 LAST DATE FOR APPLYING

-Classroom lectures, case studies, class exercises, discussions, and field visit.
+Classroom lectures, case studies, class exercises and discussions

 WHO CAN APPLY